Why play therapy?

 |Tenets for Relating to Children (by Virginia Axline):

-Children’s growth cannot be speeded up.
+Children’s growth cannot be sped up.
 The therapist recognizes this and is patient with the child’s developmental process.